nickm197/Longtexts/README.md

 - Table of contents and any indices were removed, except for the table of contents from Don Quixote
 - Any links to illustrations have been removed
 - In the Russian version of War and Peace any non-Russian text have been replaced with Russian translations
-- Etimology was removed from Moby-Dick or, The Whale, where encountered, as some languages missed it
+- Etymology was removed from Moby-Dick or, The Whale, where encountered, as some languages missed it

 # Notice and take down policy